FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 Please feel free to reach out to me for anything, be it open-ended discussions, feedback or colloborations!

 PS: Please let me know if my profile could be well-suited for relevant Deep Learning opportunities you know about, or are hiring for!
-I am graduating in May 2023, and am actively looking for research-oriented roles in Natural Language Processing/Deep Learning, including pre-doctoral research assistantships.
+I am graduating in May 2023, and am **actively looking for research-oriented roles in Natural Language Processing/Deep Learning**, including pre-doctoral research assistantships.
 I am also interested in optimizing neural models (for example, on the compiler level) for efficient deployment.

 [Resume](https://fauzanfarooqui.github.io/files/resume.pdf)